SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

 Now you can update the **GraphConsumer** React component under the *src/webparts/graphConsumer/components* folder of the solution.

 1. Update the *IGraphConsumerProps.ts* file to accept the custom properties required by the web part implementation.
 The following example shows the updated content of the *IGraphConsumerProps.ts* file.
+Notice the import of the **ClientMode** enum definition, as well as the import of the **WebPartContext** type.
+You will use that later.

   ```typescript
   import { WebPartContext } from '@microsoft/sp-webpart-base';